hpkns/laravel-config/README.md

-Laravel 5 config toot
+Laravel 5 config tool
 ====================

-Dump your Laravel 5 config files into CSV and vice-versa.
+Dump your Laravel 5 config / translations files into CSV and vice-versa.